jafaryor/algorithms-and-data-structures/src/data-structures/hash-table/readme.md

 ![multiplication-method](../../images/multiplication-method.png)

 ### Universal hashing
-If a malicious adversary chooses the keys to be hashed by some fixed hash function, then the adversary can choose n keys that all hash to the same slot, yielding an av- erage retrieval time of `θ(n)`.
+If a malicious adversary chooses the keys to be hashed by some fixed hash function, then the adversary can choose `n` keys that all hash to the same slot, yielding an average retrieval time of `θ(n)`.
 Any fixed hash function is vulnerable to such terrible worst-case behavior; the only effective way to improve the situation is to choose the hash function _randomly_ in a way that is _independent_ of the keys that are actually going to be stored.
 This approach, called __universal hashing__, can yield provably good performance on average, no matter which keys the adversary chooses.

 In universal hashing, at the beginning of execution we select the hash function at random from a carefully designed class of functions.
 As in the case of quick- sort, randomization guarantees that no single input will always evoke worst-case behavior.
 Because we randomly select the hash function, the algorithm can be- have differently on each execution, even for the same input, guaranteeing good average-case performance for any input.